Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

-{\bf The quantum spin liquid is a highly entangled magnetic state characterized by the absence of long-range magnetic order or any static magnetism in its ground state.
-Instead the spins are continuously fluctuating in a highly correlated way down to the lowest temperatures.
-The spin liquid state is very rare and is confined to a few specific cases where the interactions between the magnetic ions cannot be simultaneously satisfied (known as frustration).
-Lattices with magnetic ions in triangular or tetrahedral arrangements which interact via isotropic antiferromagnetic interactions can generate frustration because it is impossible to connect all the bonds with magnetic moments that are aligned antiparallel.
+{\bf The quantum spin liquid (QSL) is a highly entangled magnetic state characterized by the absence of static magnetism in its ground state.
+Instead, the spins fluctuate in a highly correlated way down to the lowest temperatures.
+The QSL is very rare and is confined to a few specific cases where the interactions between the magnetic ions cannot be simultaneously satisfied (known as frustration).
+Lattices with magnetic ions in triangular or tetrahedral arrangements which interact via isotropic antiferromagnetic interactions can generate such a frustration.
 Three-dimensional isotropic spin liquids have mostly been sought in materials where the magnetic ions form pyrochlore or hyperkagome lattices.
-Here we discover a new three-dimensional lattice that enables spin liquid behavior called the hyper-hyperkagome lattice which manifests in the compound PbCuTe$_{2}$O$_{6}$.
-Using a combination of experiment and theory we show that this system satisfies the requirements for a quantum spin liquid including the absence of static magnetism and the presence of diffuse continua in the magnetic spectrum suggestive of fractional spinon excitations.
-This result is important because it reveals new ways to engineer spin liquid behaviour.}
+Here we present a three-dimensional lattice called the hyper-hyperkagome that enables spin liquid behaviour and manifests in the compound \pcto.
+Using a combination of experiment and theory we show that this system exhibits signs of being a quantum spin liquid with no detectable static magnetism together with the presence of diffuse continua in the magnetic spectrum suggestive of fractional spinon excitations.}